 Vision, Mission, and Emphasis Areas

-Connecticut citizens with disabilities have opportunities and supports that allow them to be valued, fully included, independent, productive and contributing members of society.
+All Connecticut Citizens with Disabilities are valued citizens with opportunities and supports that allow them to be fully included, independent, productive and contributing members of society.

 The national networks of UCEDDs were first authorized in Title 1, Part B of Public Law 88-164.
 This Act was signed into law on October 31, 1963 by President John F. Kennedy.
 The signing represented the initial legislation intent to implement the recommendations of the President's Panel on Mental Retardation.
 Prior to signing this act, Kennedy created a President's Panel on Mental Retardation which created a report that was among the most comprehensive, multifaceted, and well researched document in the disability field.
 The concept of UCEDDs came from the recommendations addressed in the report.
 The idea of support from higher education was stimulated by the possibility of federal funds from campus facilities to conduct research and provide training and clinical services.